\

 The first Service Bulletin, SB 25-57-09, is available in English.
 However, the second Service Bulletin, SB 25-57-11, was published in Spanish.
 The AD also requires an eddy current inspection (a form of non-destructive testing) of the spar flanges.
 Normally there is a published procedure for the eddy current inspection that tells the inspector how to set up the equipment.
 This procedure was not published by ANAC.

-The AD is not well written and perhaps some of intent has become confused in the translation to English, in particular regarding the time at which the inspections using SB 25-57-11 were due, with two interpretations possible.
+The AD is not well written and perhaps some of intent has become confused in the translation from Spanish to English.
+In particular, was the specified time at which the Part 2 inspections using SB 25-57-11 were due, with two interpretations possible.

-The initial inspections are warranted, given the crashes, and ongoing inspections are a prudent safety measure.
-However, the requirements of the AD that allow ongoing operation of the aircraft are very restrictive.
+The initial inspections are warranted given the crashes.
+Ongoing inspections are a prudent safety measure.
+However, the requirements of the AD which allow ongoing operation of the aircraft are very restrictive.
 The AD requires ongoing inspections at a much higher frequency than would normally be expected.

 WHAT HAS GLIDING AUSTRALIA DONE?